 Today some 25,000 staffing and recruiting companies operate in the US, according to the stats from the American Staffing Association.
 Among them, 56% of companies specialize in temporary or contract staffing.

 - A temp agency can help you land a full-time contract/weekend job or part-time work.
 In fact, six in ten staffing employees get involved with such companies to fill in the gap between jobs or find a full-time position, per the American Staffing Association.
 So using a temp agency isn’t the best way to get a full-time job.

 - Specialized recruiting agencies, in turn, help job searchers find a new full-time job in their specific domain.
 For example, 40% of staffing employees get placed in higher-skilled positions in the Industrial, Professional-Managerial, Engineering, IT, Scientific, and Healthcare domains.

-How Does a Staffing Agency Work?
+How Does A Staffing Agency Work?

 - Business contacts the staffing agency: During the first meeting, they provide an overview of their capacity requirements — number of people they need, work period (if that’s contract work), minimal qualification requirements, extra qualification requirements, a salary range they are ready to pay.